 I think that most of the same men would stand again, but would not issue party manifestoes, or show party colours, or employ party canvassers, but would rather make a point of patriotism and their knowledge and efficiency with regard to local conditions.
 I know that in some cases a party fight is the easiest way out.
-I remember a local election in which all the different denominations put up candidates-Church of England, Nonconformist, co-operators, temperance people, and so on-and the general population intervened, and said, "For goodness' sake, we don't know where we are."
-In the larger towns I feel sure that party politics be the dominating inwould notthe past, and that fluence as inmight be a welcome change; but unless we can accomplish that now, I am afraid we may revert to party differences when the War is over.
+I remember a local election in which all the different denominatio is put up candidates-Church of England, Nonconformist, co-operators, temperance people, and so on-and the general population intervened, and said, "For goodness' sake, we don't know where we are."
+In the larger towns I feel sure that party politics would not be dominating the influence as in the that past, and might be a welcome change; but unless we can accomplish that now, I am afraid we may revert to party differences when the War is over.
 There is trouble, expense and difficulty during the War, and in many cases while the War is going on I know that would be disagreeable.
-I do not know whether those places which desire an election should have one, but at any rate we can only make such inquiries as are possible.
-No doubt in many cases in the country they would like to have an The right hon.
-Gentleman's Department has sent out a circular suggesting that where there was a vacancy it should be filled up by the party who supported the deceased member or the retiring member.
-In some cases that has been done, but not in all.
-In some cases very great feeling has been aroused.
-I know some cases where the majority have deliberately chosen the exactly opposite course.
-In those cases there is no doubt that a feeling of bitterness has been growing up which has led to defiance of the Circular of the Local Government Board.
-There are advantages both ways, but where it is in doubt, I believe the safer plan is to appeal to the people.
+I do not know whether those places which lt s, ey al y le lS cr.